 Pumpkins Are Fruits, Not Vegetables

-Did you know that pumpkins are fruits, not vegetables?
 A fruit is defined as the part of the plant that contains seeds.
-So, yep, a pumpkin is definitely a fruit.
-Pumpkins are considered a member of the gourd family, which includes watermelon, muskmelon and summer and winter squash.
+So a pumpkin is definitely a fruit.
+Pumpkins are considered a member of the gourd family, which includes watermelon, muskmelon and summer, and winter squash.
 Pumpkin is a winter squash that, despite its name, is a warm-weather crop.
 It gets its moniker because it can be stored through the winter.Continue to 4 of 21 below.

 04 of 21

 Pumpkins Come in All Shapes, Sizes and Colors

 Pumpkins come in a variety of colors: green, yellow, red, white, blue, multicolored and more.
 They can be tiny, squat, tall, short, round, pear-shaped and some so big they take a forklift to move.
 Some are better for carving, some are better for eating and some are better for display.Continue to 5 of 21 below.